akashgiri18/Zomato_Analytics/README.md

 * **Points Earned Analysis (Optional):** Analyzes points earned by customers based on a hypothetical points system (requires additional logic).
 * **Gold Member vs. Non-Member Ranking:** Assigns ranks to transactions, differentiating between Zomato Gold members and non-members.
 (Script generates a table with `userid`, `created_date`, `product_id`, `rnk`, and `gold_signup_date` columns showing ranked transactions with gold member status)

-**Using the Code:**

-1. Clone this repository to your local machine.
-2. Import the SQL scripts into your preferred SQL development environment.
-3. Ensure your database schema matches the one described above.
-4. Execute the desired scripts to generate the corresponding result tables.
-5. Analyze the result tables to gain insights into customer behavior and sales trends.

 **Further Exploration:**